1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 1901-S Dime Value

-Unlike many scarce coins that are only actively contested at the top of the scale, the 1901-S commands serious premiums even in heavily circulated condition — a hallmark of genuine series key dates.
-This date comes very well-struck, with luster ranging from brilliant to frosty and frequently displaying strong eye appeal.
+Most scarce coins only get expensive at the top of the grading scale.
+The 1901-S is different.
+It commands serious premiums even in heavily circulated condition — that’s the hallmark of a genuine key date.

-The finest known example is a PCGS MS67+, formerly of the Lily Nicole Collection.
-Q. David Bowers has noted that “the 1901-S, with its low mintage, has long been considered a key date in the Barber dime series, and rightfully so — specimens are elusive at all levels.”
-Gem examples in MS66 or higher appear rarely at major auction houses and can command prices well into five figures.
+The finest known is a PCGS MS67+, formerly from the Lily Nicole Collection.
+As Q. David Bowers noted, “the 1901-S, with its low mintage, has long been considered a key date in the Barber dime series, and rightfully so — specimens are elusive at all levels.”
+Gem examples in MS66 or higher rarely appear at major auction houses, and when they do, expect five figures.

 1901-S Dime Price/Grade Chart